MicrosoftDocs/Viva/WorkplaceAnalytics/Includes/wpa-roles.md

 * **Program manager** - Has access to the **Home** page of Workplace Analytics.
 Program managers also can open the **Plans** page and its **Manage** page, where they can set up plans; and to the **Track** page, where they can track the progress of active plans and the state of ended plans.

 >[!Note]
->People managers is not assigned like the other roles.
-They get access to their team's data in Workplace Analytics as set in [Manager settings](../use/settings.md#manager-settings).
+>People managers are not assigned like the other roles.
+They get access to their team's data in Workplace Analytics as set in [Manager settings](../use/manager-settings.md).